dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-unit.md

 **Return value**

-Returns the image tag of the source image.
+Returns the image tag of the original image.

 ### unitType